 (iv) It seems only slightly less evident that no combination of off-the-shelf chemicals could experience in the sense that I do.
 But here, we are entering a gray area.
-In an e-mail message dated March 22, 2005, the U.S. National Academy of
+By all indications, the day is not far off when it will be possible to synthesize a human being.2 Will such a golem be conscious?